Arsenic (As) - urine

 Can be measured reliably in hair, blood and urine, with urine being the preferred test sample for diagnosing toxicity

-Patients are advised to avoid fish and seafish consumption for 5-7 days before providing a urine sample for this test as these foods have been shown to temporarily increase urine toxic metal levels.
+Patients are advised to avoid the consumption of fish, other seafoods, rice and rice based foods for 5 days before providing a random, mid-stream, urine sample for this test as these foods have been shown to temporarily increase urine toxic metal levels.

 Included in Profiles: